jump-dev/Clp.jl/README.md

 ## To do

 - Unified low-level interface to linear programming (like **[Osi]**)
-- Improved linprog interface, allow some solver paramters and return more solution info
+- Improved linprog interface, allow some solver parameters and return more solution info

 Contributions addressing any of these points (or others) are gladly accepted.